maurov/xraysloth/docs/source/index.rst

 :doc:`modules/index`
-   Documentation for the packages included in *sloth*.
+   Documentation (automagically built from docstrings) for the packages included in *sloth*.

 :doc:`changelog`
    List of changes.